 If the shells break in transit from the cooker to the ice bath, not a big deal.
 The egg should be cooked enough to stay intact.
 That being said, be gentle when transferring!

 The trick to getting these eggs to peel easily is to get underneath a membrane that holds the shell onto the egg.
-The ice bath helps this membrane separate from the cooked egg.
+The ice bath helps this membrane separate from the cooked egg white.
 Once you break the egg, use your finger to pry under this membrane.
 If you can do this, the shell should come off very easily (usually in one or two pieces, even with all of those breaks).
+You'll have peeled eggs in no time!

 And for those who are concerned about the dreaded green yolk, this method is a great way to prevent that!
 Yolks almost always come out perfectly cooked (just make sure you don't go over the time; overcooking them can make them a little discolored).

 Hope you guys enjoy your Instant Pot hard boiled eggs!
-You can see more of my Instant Pot posts by clicking here.
+See some of my other popular Instant Pot posts below: